-Balance Sheet Strength: Very Strong

-- Farmers Fire Insurance Company maintains the strongest level of risk-adjusted capitalization as measured by Best's Capital Adequacy Ratio (BCAR) at the 99.6% confidence level.
-Farmers Fire reported policyholders' surplus gains in four of the last five years with a compound annual growth rate (CAGR) of 3.6%. - Underwriting leverage measures have increased in 2022 and are moderately elevated compared to the personal property composite. - The investment portfolio, which has provided income and both realized and unrealized capital gains, has trended towards increased allocations in fixed-income securities to mitigate exposure to volatility in the equity market.
-Common stock investment leverage closely mirrors the personal property composite. - Historically unfavorable calendar year loss reserve development has improved recently as reflected by redundancies attributed to management's reserve strengthening efforts and emphasis on closing liability claims.
-Accident year development has been redundant for nine of the last ten consecutive years. - Effective reinsurance program with high-quality reinsurers and moderate reinsurance dependence that compares favorably to composite measures.

-Operating Performance: Adequate

-- Pretax operating income, net income and additions to policyholders' surplus were reported in four of the last five years.
-These results were mainly due to investment and other income supplemented by realized capital gains that offset overall underwriting losses.
-The company's five-year average combined ratio compares favorably to the personal property composite. - With the exception of 2022, operating earnings have been favorable in four of the last five years.
-In 2022, operating losses were due to increased weather-related events and fire losses.
-The company's five-year average pre-tax and total returns on revenue and equity are positive but mostly lag the composite. - The company maintains a favorable pure loss and LAE ratio compared to the composite that was partially offset by an elevated expense position related to its strategic commission structure. - Farmers Fire maintains a conservative investment portfolio, and net investment and other income have been the main drivers of pre-tax operating gains, while overall net income has benefited from realized capital gains over the last five years.
+Balanc Balance Sheet Strength: Very Strong • Farmers Fire Insurance Company (Farmers Fire) maintains the strongest level of risk-adjusted capitalization as measured by Best's Capital Adequacy Ratio (BCAR) at the 99.6% confidence level.
+Farmers Fire has reported policyholders' surplus gains in four of the last five years. • Underwriting leverage measures increased in 2024 as premium growth outpaced surplus growth.
+Leverage measures are moderately elevated compared to the personal property composite. • The investment portfolio, which has provided income and both realized and unrealized capital gains, mitigates exposure to volatility in the equity market.
+Common stock investment leverage is slightly above the personal proper composite. • Historically unfavorable calendar year loss reserve development has improved in the last year as reflected by redundancies attributed to management's reserve strengthening efforts and emphasis on closing liability claims.
+Accident year development has been redundant for the last ten consecutive years. • Effective reinsurance program with high-quality reinsurers and moderate reinsurance dependence that compares favorably to composite measures.
+Operating Performance: Adequate • Operating results have varied over the last five years from underwriting volatility; however, the company's five-year average combined ratio is sub-100 and compares favorably to the personal property composite. • Pretax losses have occurred in two of the last five years, including the most recent year due to increased weather- related events and increased severity of fire losses.
+The five-year average pre-tax returns on revenue and equity remain positive and align with the composite, while total return measures lag the composite. • The company maintains a favorable pure loss and LAE ratio compared to the composite that is partially offset by an elevated expense position related to its elevated commission structure. • Farmers Fire maintains a conservative investment portfolio, and net investment and other income have been the main drivers of pre-tax operating gains.
+However, in more recent years, realized gains have not been able to offset operating losses.
+Busine ss Profile: Limited • Product and geographic spread is limited with a focus on property business written solely in Pennsylvania. • Susceptible to weather-related losses given the property exposure in the book of business, which is partially mitigated through an effective reinsurance program. • Control over distribution is limited and undifferentiated with business generated solely through independent agents. • Aggressive underwriting efforts, enhanced pricing and a new operating platform for all lines should have a positive impact on the overall book.
+Enterp rise Risk Management: Appropriate • Farmers Fire's enterprise risk management (ERM) capabilities are viewed as appropriate for the risk profile and scale of the company. • A risk-aware culture has been established throughout the company with the board actively engaged.
+In conjunction with a corporate governance initiative, the company's oversight committees are charged with monitoring and management of functional responsibilities. • Catastrophe exposure is mitigated through the purchase of a prudent level of reinsurance that protects the company's surplus in excess of a 1-in-250-year modeled event.

-Business Profile: Limited

-- Product and geographic spread is limited with a focus on property business written solely in Pennsylvania. - Susceptible to weather-related losses given the property exposure in the book of business, which is partially mitigated through an effective reinsurance program. - Control over distribution is limited and undifferentiated with business generated solely through independent agents. - Aggressive underwriting efforts, enhanced pricing and a new operating platform for all lines have positively impacted the overall quality of the book of business.

-Enterprise Risk Management: Appropriate

-- Farmers Fire's enterprise risk management (ERM) capabilities are viewed as appropriate for the risk profile and scale of the company. - A risk-aware culture has been established throughout the company with the board actively engaged.
-In conjunction with a corporate governance initiative, the company's oversight committees are charged with monitoring and management of functional responsibilities. - Catastrophe exposure is mitigated through the purchase of a prudent level of reinsurance that protects the company's surplus in excess of a 1-in-250-year modeled event.